nickw0k/MICB475_Group11/README.md

 ## Meeting 6

 Date: Nov 3, 2025

 Notetaker: Luna Kurokawa

 Participants: Nicholas, Luna, Thomas, Hans

 - Hans did not have time to take a look at our proposal so no feedback today :(

 - No default ggplot figure (no grey with white grid lines background)  "theme_"something"" to change
 - adjust access text and access title (do not use default as it is too small) --> at least size 20

+- Next week's meeting is moved to Friday, Nov.
+14 at 11:30-12:15 online.
+Hans will sent out a zoom link for this meeting.